When the metaverse becomes a laboratory for real-world products

 Sneakers invented in a virtual world that take shape in the real world, designers who test clothes on avatars before making them: the metaverse asserts itself as a place of experimentation, meeting consumers.

-In recent months, a growing number of brands have sought to establish a presence in these digital universes that everyone is talking about, from Roblox to Fortnite, while waiting for the one promised by Meta / Facebook, for fear of missing a major technological shift.
+In recent months, a growing number of brands have sought to establish a presence in these digital universes that everyone is talking regarding, from Roblox to Fortnite, while waiting for the one promised by Meta / Facebook, for fear of missing a major technological shift.

 And some are already thinking of coming back with, under the arm, concepts and designs orientedby users, to decline them physically.

 “In real life, everything is extremely expensive to make any product,” explains couturier Julien Fournié.
-“We could be wrong, those are huge bets.
+“We might be wrong, those are huge bets.
 A pair of glasses, a bag, you put it in the shops and you don’t know if it’s going to work.”

 The metaverse is “an open place to test things virtually and to recreate an extremely precise link with the experience in real life”.